FeliciaFavrholdt/DAT-BI-MP3/README.md

 ### Created by Group 4 - Alberte & Felicia

-#### We have used pair programming to create this project so Felicia has been the one coding and writing as we needed more exercise in this.
+#### We have used pair programming to create this project so Felicia has been the one coding and writing.

 ## Objective
 The objective of this mini project is to provide practice in data analysis and prediction by regression,